Lack of Energy

 What else do I need to know?

-Horses diagnosed with lack of energy due to anemia should be supplemented for all the components of healthy red blood cells, not just iron.
+Energy supplements can help support horses diagnosed with lack of energy due to anemia.
+These supplements support all the components of healthy red blood cells, not just iron.
 Also, anemia can be caused by a number of things--such as gastric or colonic ulcers, parasites, or infection--so it’s important to diagnose the underlying problem and treat that.